andreasmhallberg/readingnotes/Mejdell, 2006. Mixed styles in spoken Arabic in Egypt - somewhere between order and chaos.md

 - Graphemic representation important for notions of correctness.
 Ref till Trudgill 1986.

+- Hierarchy of usage of standard variant, different for all speakers.
+382

 - Dominant language vs. matrix language.
 390

 - No fatigue effect on diglossic variables, discourse drift.
 395